Entity Resolution and Data Linkage: Connecting the Dots Across Databases

 The Fellegi-Sunter model, published in the Journal of the American Statistical Association in 1969, provides the mathematical foundation for probabilistic record linkage.
 It formalizes the intuition that some fields are more informative than others when deciding whether two records represent the same entity.

-The model calculates two probabilities for each field comparison.
-The m-probability is the likelihood that the field values agree given that the records are a true match.
-The u-probability is the likelihood that the field values agree by chance among non-matching records.
-The ratio of these probabilities (m/u) determines the match weight for that field.
-A rare last name that agrees across two records (low u-probability) contributes a much higher weight than a common first name like “Michael” (high u-probability).
+The model calculates two probabilities per field comparison.
+The m-probability is the chance the values agree given a true match, and the u-probability is the chance they agree by chance among non-matches, with the ratio determining that field's match weight.
+A rare last name that agrees carries far more weight than a common first name such as “Michael.”

 How Does Transitive Closure Affect Data Linkage Quality?

-Pair wise record linkage evaluates each record pair independently.
-This creates a problem that data linkage alone cannot solve: transitivity.
-If the linkage process determines that Record A (from Database 1) matches Record B (from Database 2), and Record B matches Record C (from Database 3), the logical conclusion is that A, B, and C all represent the same entity.
-Pairwise linkage does not make this inference automatically because A and C were never directly compared (they may reside in different blocks or different comparison sets).
+Pairwise linkage evaluates each pair independently, which creates a transitivity problem.
+If linkage finds that A matches B and B matches C, the logical conclusion is that A, B, and C are the same entity, but pairwise linkage does not infer this automatically because A and C were never directly compared.

-Entity resolution applies transitive closure (or graph-based clustering algorithms like connected components, correlation clustering, or Markov clustering) to the linkage results to form complete entity clusters.
-This is where data linkage becomes entity resolution: the transition from pairs to unified entities.
+Entity resolution applies transitive closure, or graph clustering such as connected components and correlation clustering, to form complete entity clusters.
+This is the point where data linkage becomes entity resolution: the transition from pairs to unified entities.

-Transitive closure introduces a risk: error propagation.
-If A-B is a false positive (an incorrect match), and B-C is a true match, transitive closure incorrectly links A to C’s entity cluster, contaminating the golden record.
-Enterprise entity resolution platforms mitigate this risk by applying cluster-level validation rules: maximum cluster size limits, minimum intra-cluster similarity thresholds, and automated flagging of clusters where any constituent link falls below a confidence threshold.
+Transitive closure introduces a risk of error propagation: if A-B is a false positive and B-C is a true match, closure wrongly links A into C's cluster and contaminates the golden record.
+Enterprise platforms mitigate this with cluster-level validation: maximum cluster size limits, minimum intra-cluster similarity thresholds, and automatic flagging of clusters where any link falls below a confidence threshold.

 What Is Privacy-Preserving Record Linkage?

-Not all data linkage happens within a single organization’s data perimeter.
-Cross-organization linkage is common in public health (linking hospital records across health systems), government (matching benefit recipients across agencies), and financial services (counterparty verification across institutions).
-In these scenarios, organizations need to determine whether they share records about the same entity without exposing the underlying personal data to each other.
+Not all linkage happens inside one organization's perimeter.
+Cross-organization linkage is common in public health, government, and financial services, where organizations need to know whether they share records about the same entity without exposing the underlying personal data.

-Privacy-preserving record linkage (PPRL) addresses this requirement using several techniques.
-Bloom filter encoding converts field values into binary vectors that preserve approximate similarity for comparison but cannot be reversed to recover the original values.
-Secure multi-party computation (SMPC) allows two parties to compute match scores on encrypted data without either party seeing the other’s records in plaintext.
-Trusted third-party models route encrypted records through a neutral intermediary that performs the linkage and returns only the linked identifiers, not the underlying data.
+Privacy-preserving record linkage addresses this with several techniques.
+Bloom filter encoding converts field values into binary vectors that preserve approximate similarity but cannot be reversed, secure multi-party computation lets two parties compute match scores on encrypted data, and trusted third-party models route encrypted records through a neutral intermediary that returns only linked identifiers.

-PPRL is not theoretical.
-The Australian Institute of Health and Welfare uses Bloom filter-based linkage to connect patient records across state health systems without centralizing PII.
-The U.S. Census Bureau’s Center for Economic Studies uses record linkage across ad ministrative data sets using similar privacy-preserving methods.
-For enterprises bound by GDPR, HIPAA, or similar frameworks, PPRL enables data linkage that would otherwise be prohibited by data sharing restrictions.
+This is not theoretical.
+The Australian Institute of Health and Welfare uses Bloom-filter linkage to connect patient records across state health systems without centralizing PII, and the US Census Bureau uses similar privacy-preserving methods across administrative datasets.
+For enterprises bound by GDPR or HIPAA, these methods enable linkage that data-sharing restrictions would otherwise prohibit.

 What Does Entity Resolution Data Linkage Look Like at Enterprise Scale?

-Without cross-database linkage, this manufacturer cannot consolidate spending analysis, negotiate volume discounts, or enforce consistent payment terms across regions.
-The procurement team estimates 15% to 20% vendor duplication across the three ERP instances, representing $4 million to $6 million annually in missed volume discount opportunities and duplicate payment processing overhead.
+Without cross-database linkage, the manufacturer cannot consolidate spend analysis, negotiate volume discounts, or enforce consistent payment terms.
+The procurement team estimates 15 to 20 percent vendor duplication across the three ERPs, representing $4 million to $6 million a year in missed volume discounts and duplicate processing overhead.

-An entity resolution platform ingests vendor records from all three ERPs, standardizes company names (expanding abbreviations, transliterating non-Latin characters), applies multi-field probabilistic matching across name, address, tax ID, and bank account attributes, and produces entity clusters.
-The cluster for BASF links all three regional records with a composite confidence of 97.2%, producing a single golden vendor record with survivorship rules that preserve the regional address for each subsidiary while unifying the parent entity.
-The procurement team now has a single view of each vendor across all 22 plants.
+An entity resolution platform ingests vendor records from all three ERPs, standardizes company names (expanding abbreviations, transliterating non-Latin characters), applies multi-field probabilistic matching across name, address, tax ID, and bank account, and produces entity clusters.
+The BASF cluster links all three regional records at a composite confidence of 97.2 percent, producing one golden vendor record with survivorship rules that keep each subsidiary's regional address while unifying the parent.

 How Do You Maintain Data Linkages as Source Data Changes?

-Most data linkage implementations focus on the initial matching project.
-The harder problem is keeping linkages accurate as source systems continue to generate new records, update existing ones, and occasionally delete records that should propagate as unlinks.
+Most implementations focus on the initial matching project, but the harder problem is keeping linkages accurate as source systems generate new records, update existing ones, and delete records that should propagate as unlinks.

 Frequently Asked Questions